 Hector M. Callejas (mestizo/Latino) is a Ph.D. candidate in the Department of Ethnic Studies at the University of California, Berkeley (Chochenyo Ohlone territory).
-He researches and teaches on Native American and Indigenous studies, Latin American studies, critical geography, political and legal anthropology, and theories of postcolonialism and settler colonialism.
+He researches and teaches on Native American and Indigenous studies; Latin American and Latinx studies; human geography; cultural anthropology; cultural studies; and decolonial methodologies.
 He received his M.A.
 (2017) and B.A.
 (2014) from the same department.
-He originates from the Mexican immigrant community in Sacramento, California (Nisenan territory).
-His family immigrated from El Salvador and Guatemala during the civil wars in the early 1980s.
+He is from the predominantly Mexican Latinx community in Sacramento, California (Nisenan territory).
+His parents immigrated from El Salvador and Guatemala during the civil wars in the early 1980s.

 He is a member of the Native American and Indigenous Studies Association, the Latin American Studies Association, the American Anthropological Association; the American Association of Geographers; and the American Studies Association.

 Thomas Biolsi (co-chair)

 Rosemary Joyce (Anthropology)